 - Review your return before signing.
 Before you sign your tax return, review it and ask questions if something is not clear.
 Make sure you’re comfortable with the accuracy of the return before you sign it.

-- Report abusive tax preparers to the IRS.
-You can report abusive tax return preparers and suspected tax fraud to the IRS.
+- Report tax preparer misconduct to the IRS.
+You can report improper activities by tax return preparers and suspected tax fraud to the IRS.
 Use Form 14157, Complaint: Tax Return Preparer.
 If you suspect a return preparer filed or changed the return without your consent, you should also file Form 14157-A, Return Preparer Fraud or Misconduct Affidavit.
 You can get these forms on IRS.gov.